christiskatsouris/Applied-Econometrics-R/README.md

 where we assume that the unconfoundedness condition holds.

+## Remarks:

+Notice that the main difference of ATE regression models in comparision to the Binomial GLM (Logistic Regression) is that we are modelling both a response and an explanatory variable which is binary.
+Additional covariates can be also incorporated but the use of a Generalized Linear Model is not a suitable modelling approach in this case.

 ## References

 - LaLonde, R. J. (1986).
 Evaluating the econometric evaluations of training programs with experimental data.
 The American economic review, 604-620.